Galactic Civilizations IV

 - 10 % negative mentions

 The story aspect of the game has received mixed reviews, with many players expressing disappointment over the lack of a cohesive narrative and engaging campaign content.
-While some appreciate the AI-generated quests and world-building elements, they feel that the missions are often generic and fail to create a meaningful connection to the civilization's story.
-Overall, players desire more structured, scripted missions and a deeper storyline to enhance their gaming experience.
+While some appreciate the AI-generated backstories and world-building elements, they feel that the quests are often generic and fail to create a meaningful connection to the civilization's story.
+Overall, players are calling for more structured, scripted missions and a stronger narrative to enhance the gameplay experience.

 “Story-driven campaign: the branching narrative allows for more personalized playthroughs and adds replayability.”